evgaster/GettingAndCleaningDataCourseProject/README.md

 The new files are left in the current directory.
 They are not removed by the script.

 ##  Extracts only ...
 This means we should only pick the relevant columns from the X_... file.
-Since this specification in combination with features.txt is some what ambibuous, I chose to include every column of the X_... file of which the corresponding line in features.txt looks like mean or std.
+Since this specification in combination with features.txt is somewhat ambibuous, I chose to include every column of the X_... file of which the corresponding line in features.txt looks like mean or std.

 The script first builds a data frame from the features.text file.
 From the resulting data frame it builds a selector to be used while reading the X_... file.